wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 force_insert
 ^^^^^^^^^^^^

-Toggles whether or not to force the insertion of an agent if there is a duplicate name or IP which would then remove the old agent with same name or IP.
+Toggles whether or not to force the insertion of an agent if there is a duplicate name or IP address.
+This will remove the old agent with same name or IP address.

 +--------------------+---------------------+
 | **Default value**  | no                  |